goodcodexyz/handout/_tasks/task_5.md

         "Make sure to choose a character with more than one costume to animate.", "If there are more time, you can create your sidekick from scratch."
       ]
-  - image: "#"
+  - image: "images/t5-02.gif"
     steps:
       [
-        "Copy the scripts from your hero to the sidekick.", "To do this click on your hero from the Sprites panel to view its scripts.", "Press right click on the Right Key Press script and select duplicate.", "This will copy the code which you can drag to the sidekick's thumbnail.", "Do the same for Left Key Press script."
+        "Copy the scripts from your hero to the sidekick.", "To do this click on your hero from the Sprites panel.", "Press right click on the Right Key Press script and select duplicate.", "Drag the code to the sidekick's thumbnail.", "Do the same for Left Key Press script."
       ]
-  - image: "#"
+  - image: "images/t5-03.png"
     steps:
       [
-        "When you click left or right keys, notice that both characters react.", "You may change the controls if you wish to control them separately", ]
+        "When you click left or right keys, notice that both characters react.", "You may change the controls if you wish to control them separately.", "Replace Right Key with X Key, while Left Key with Z Key."
+      ]
 ---